MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

     As part of this import, the SLC key is imported and automatically set as archived.

-2. When you have uploaded each file, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to identify the imported key that matches the currently active SLC key in AD RMS.
+2. When you have uploaded each file, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to specify which imported key matches the currently active SLC key in your AD RMS cluster.
 This key will become the active tenant key for your Azure Rights Management service.

 3. Use the [Disconnect-AadrmService](/powershell/aadrm/vlatest/disconnect-aadrmservice) cmdlet to disconnect from the Azure Rights Management service: